ARTICLES

 Web Hosting: Your Website’s Online Home

-Your website needs a digital ‘home’ to be accessible on the internet.
-This is another annual cost.
+Your website needs a digital ‘home’ to be accessible on the Internet, which is another annual cost.
 Remember, cheaper isn’t always better when it comes to hosting.
-We recommend checking our our own website hosting services.
+We recommend checking out our website hosting services.

 Website Design Cost: A Practical Example